morrownr/USB-WiFi/USB_Chipsets.md

 ## USB chipset information for Linux

-Note: This document is under construction.
+Note: This document is under construction and there are current mistakes that need to be corrected.
 If you would like to improve it, please do so.

 This document is a summary of the available USB WiFi chipsets and how well they work in Linux.
 The idea is to find the chipsets that support all the features